JulianGriffin11/SQL_Projects/Project 1 - Job Jury/SQL_Output/README.md

 # 📁 **CSV Outputs for SQL Queries** 🛠️

-This folder contains the **CSV files** generated as outputs from key SQL queries in the **Job Jury** project.
+This folder contains the **CSV files** generated as outputs from the 5 key SQL queries in the **Job Jury** project.
 These files offer a snapshot of the data insights uncovered during the analysis.

 Below is a quick summary of what each file represents.
-For detailed explanations and methodology, please navigate to the **Query Analysis** section of the repository!
+For detailed explanations and methodology, click here navigate to the **Query Analysis** section of the repository!

 ---